Trump 2024 bid won’t deter DOJ amid criminal probes

 “So just imagine what Trump would do to stay out of jail.”

-The Justice Department typically adheres to an unwritten rule to avoid any prosecution that could influence the results of an election in the 60 days prior to that contest.
+The DOJ typically adheres to an unwritten rule to avoid any prosecution that could influence the results of an election in the 60 days prior to that contest.

-But DOJ is still well ahead of that 2024 deadline, something Trump’s early announcement doesn’t change.
+But the agency is still well ahead of that 2024 deadline, something Trump’s early announcement doesn’t change.

 And there’s nothing about running for office or even being a former president that immunizes him.

-“The fact that somebody is prominent, does not mean that they don’t get prosecuted,” Andrew Weissmann, one of the lead prosecutors on the Mueller investigation into Trump, told Joy Reid during an appearance on MSNBC.
+“The fact that somebody is prominent does not mean that they don’t get prosecuted,” Andrew Weissmann, one of the lead prosecutors on former special counsel Robert Mueller’s investigation into Trump, told Joy Reid during an appearance on MSNBC.

 “It is not a mitigating factor, as I said, I think that is an aggravating factor.
 And if he runs for office, he runs for office.
 But he’s still a civilian like the rest of us, as you said, and the rule of law means that we are all treated equally.
 And I really am confident that [Attorney General] Merrick Garland is going to do that.”